Nebulino/spoolman-syncer/README.md

     * Downloads the generator repository if missing.
     * Creates a local isolated `venv` (virtual environment).
     * Installs all necessary dependencies.
+    * **Smart Updates**: Automatically detects if dependencies change in future versions and updates the environment.
 * **Smart Material Mapping**: Automatically fixes JSON inheritance issues (e.g., mapping "PLA+/Pro" to "Generic PLA" to prevent slicer errors).
 * **Klipper ID Injection**: Injects a custom `M555 S={ID}` G-code command into every filament start G-code.
 This allows Klipper to automatically track exactly which spool you are using.
 * **Auto-Deployment**: Can automatically copy the generated profiles directly to your slicer's configuration folder.